arsen2011odemchuk-prog/FPV-Glider-Project/README.md

 Example:
 - If signal is lost → set elevator slightly up (glide mode)
 - Limit servo movement to prevent mechanical damage
+## Software Implementation

+The Raspberry Pi runs a Python-based control system that:

+- Reads PWM input signals from the receiver
+- Converts them into normalized control values
+- Applies safety constraints and limits
+- Outputs PWM signals to servos

+### Fail-Safe Logic
+If signal is lost:
+- throttle is reduced
+- elevator is set to glide position
+- control surfaces return to safe state

+### Expandability
+The system is designed to support:
+- IMU-based stabilization
+- autonomous flight modes
+- telemetry feedback